 If you’re reading this blog, my guess is your data landscape is evolving and you recognize traditional methods of managing data don’t work.
 If you’re thinking about a data catalog, ask yourself how you’ll protect that investment.

-A data catalog powered by a knowledge graph is the answer.
+A cloud data catalog powered by a knowledge graph is the answer.